grafana/grafonnet-lib/docs/community-plugins.md

 # Community Plugins

 Jsonnet makes it easy to patch an existing library.
-Although Grafonnet only supports core Grafana features, it is easy to extend.
+Although Grafonnet only supports core Grafana features and plugins, it is easy to extend.
 For example:

 ```jsonnet
 local grafonnet = (import 'grafonnet-lib/grafana.libsonnet')